rak-ahsan/next_js_serve_ecommerce_with_laravel_backend/frontend/README.md

 ## Deploy on Vercel

-The easiest way to deploy
+The easiest way to deplo